Gordon Hayward NBA Preview vs. the Heat

-The Charlotte Hornets, Gordon Hayward included, hit the court versus the Miami Heat on Monday at 7:00 PM ET.
+Gordon Hayward and his Charlotte Hornets teammates match up versus the Miami Heat on Wednesday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's look at Hayward's prop bets, and some stats and trends to help you make good wagers.
+Let's look at Hayward's prop bets, and some stats and trends to help you select good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.